Worldwide Offices

 Travelling to the Schengen Area visa-free

-Portugal residence card holders may visit the Schengen states visa-free and stay there for 90 days out of 180.
+Portugal residence card holders can visit the Schengen states visa-free and stay there for 90 days out of 180.
 Time spent in Portugal doesn’t count.

 Doing business in Portugal